neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/js-forms.md

 In order to prevent this behavior of the `submit` event, you need to

-- inside the event listener: receive the event object as the first input parameter to the callback function
+- receive the event object as an argument of the event listener arrow function
 - call `event.preventDefault()`

 ```js